 Disk Space at Green Bank

-There are three main areas where you may store data:
+There are two main areas where you may store data:

 - Your user area: